-How many times have you cried out to the Holy Spirit for revelation?
-I have- so many times!
+How many times have you cried out to the Holy Spirit for revelation in a situation in your life?
+People of faith in Christ seek revelation from the Holy Spirit because we need revelation to follow His plan for us and because Jesus promised He’d send it!
+(John 16:13) What is the purpose of divine revelation?
 Maybe you’ve needed to know which choice to make, which path to walk, what opportunity to pursue, what door to walk through, or what to avoid.
 Maybe you’ve asked God for a word in season, or something to strengthen or guide you, or for inspiration to approach a tough situation.
-We cry to the Holy Spirit for revelation because God’s Word says that He reveals truth and speaks exactly what the Father is speaking.
-(John 15, and 16) We NEED Him!
+God’s Word says that the Holy Spirit reveals truth and speaks exactly what the Father is speaking.
+(John 15, and 16)

-Daniel was in the same position- and it was a life-or-death situation for him.
-The king was going to kill everyone unless someone could tell him 1) what he had dreamed and 2) what it meant.
+In Daniel 2, Daniel, a captive of the kingdom of Babylon, had grown into a position of prominence and authority, but he still lived under constant threat within a pagan nation.
+King Nebuchadnezzar was going to kill everyone unless someone could tell him 1) what he had dreamed and 2) what it meant.
 That put Daniel, whose life was immediately on the chopping block, into a very, very desperate situation!
-Daniel went to his friends and shared his need, and his friends prayed with him for “compassion from the God of heaven”, and for revelation.
+Daniel went to his friends and shared his need, and his friends prayed with him seeking for “compassion from the God of heaven”, and for God’s divine revelation.

 Daniel did not make one move until he had stopped to bless and worship God, thanking Him, first, for His help in a desperate situation.

 True worship, in “spirit and truth” as Jesus spoke about in John 4:23-24 is not one action in a singular moment of time.
 Worship is a lifestyle.
-Thanksgiving is the point of origin for all worship and as you develop a worship mindset, and discipline your response to be worship, in all things, you will find yourself naturally turning to the Lord in worship even in your darkest hours, as your first response in all things.
+As you develop a worship mindset, and discipline your response to be worship, in all things, you will find yourself naturally turning to the Lord in worship even in your darkest hours, as your first response in all things.
 There is power in that!
 There is victory!
 But you won’t naturally turn to worship in the tough times unless it has already been your life, who you are.
 You want the blessings and miracles Daniel had?
 Worship like he did and see how far God can take you!